sayedhfatimi/the-contemplative-path-posts/2025-09-19-investing-vs-trading-two-paths-through-the-market/post.md

 # The Timeframes of Trading

 Not all traders are the same.
-To call someone a “trader” without context is to miss the most important question: *over what timeframe?*
+To call someone a "trader" without context is to miss the most important question: *over what timeframe?*

 A scalper operating on the one-minute chart has almost nothing in common with a position trader who holds for months.
 Their psychology, methods, and risk tolerances diverge so drastically that they might as well be playing different sports.
 Yet they share a common language: price, risk, and probability.

 Let us walk through these timeframes — from the most intense to the most patient — to understand their unique demands.

-## Scalping: The Razor’s Edge
+## Scalping: The Razor's Edge

 - **Timeframe:** seconds to minutes.